 Use the information from this article to locate some likely areas and begin poking around.
 Investigate Facebook groups, purchase some field guides, (or check them out from the library) and start handling all kinds of mushrooms to get familiar with how they’re the same, and how they’re different.

 Ask questions and keep looking.
 The more often you get out there, the closer you’ll get to finding that first one, or to finding more than you used to.

 It’s spring here in the Treasure Valley, so get out and start looking!
 If you’re local, sign up for SIMA’s ID class, and if you’re not, consult NAMA to find a group in your area.
-(UPDATE March 2020: Due to social-distancing requirements, this identification class will likely be postponed.
-Check SIMA’s Facebook page for the latest information.)
-And remeber, members of my email list will always get the first information about new posts, products, and recommendations.
+And remember, members of my email list will always get the first information about new posts, products, and recommendations.
 You can sign up for that at the button right below.
 (You’ll need to confirm your subscription once you sign up by replying to the email from Mailchimp.
 If you don’t see it, check your Spam or Promotions folder.)

-I would love to hear about your mushroom-finding adventures in the comments, or email me at [email protected]! ~Krista
+I would love to hear about your mushroom-finding adventures in the comments, or by having you contact me at the FunGal Forager ~Krista

 - North American Mushrooms: A Field Guide to Edible and Inedible Fungi; Orson and Hope Miller